butterplup/Quinzical/README.md

-# project

-Use this repo for both Assignment 3 and also your final Project (as you will be in the same team).

-Be sure to update this README file to provide an easy-to-follow set of instructions on how to run your program.
+# SOFTENG 206 Assignment 3

+How to run Quinzical:

+1// extract the contents of SOFTENG206-ass3-team33.zip to a folder, lets call this folder "Quinzical".

+2// place your categories folder in "Quinzical", at the same level as the directory "src" and the jar file "Jeopardy.jar".

+3// open a terminal in "Quinzical" (or cd to it)

+4// run the command "./Quinzical.sh"

+5// Play!